SoaringMoon/WaifuNetwork/Archive/Threads/Aoki Lapis Model Robot Fairy.md

 # 12
 #teflon #fusion360
 Teflon is explicitly designed to stay slippery.
 You might have better success using it over plastic insulation.

->MSP430

 ah got it. i plan to eventually repopulate the threads here, including the electronics learning class one.

->Fab lab

 cool. i've never been to one yet tbh. expensive?

->Also might be kinda tricky to 3d draw the parts properly but I might do that later actually

 There's the Fusion 360 product anon, and Blender too ofc, whenever you feel inclined to design a reproducible system others can create as well.